GSA/digitalgov.gov/content/posts/2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md

   - multilingual digital group
 ---

 Do you scratch your head trying to figure out the latest trends to reach out to Hispanics in the U.S.?
 If you answered yes, don&#8217;t worry, you&#8217;re not alone.
-The current Soccer World Cup is lending a great analogy to help you think through your strategy to your customers.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-450-World-cup-soccer-ball-3dbrained-iStock-Thinkstock-95407752.jpg" alt="A World Cup soccer ball covered in various international flags." %}
+The current Soccer World Cup is lending a great analogy to help you think through your strategy to your customers. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-450-World-cup-soccer-ball-3dbrained-iStock-Thinkstock-95407752.jpg" alt="A World Cup soccer ball covered in various international flags." %}

 Some rules in soccer, as in other sports, are based on absolutes: if the ball crosses the touchline it’s out of bounds.
 The [offside rule](http://en.wikipedia.org/wiki/Offside_%28association_football%29) is different; it’s based on the relative position of players from both teams.
 Culture has the same effect on language; it makes the meaning of words relative.
 There is no better example of this than an event that captures the attention of all Hispanics from different places: the World Cup.

 ## What you say might be different from what your audience hears